Too many children are trapped in foster care.

 - Up to 80 percent of all children in foster care have serious emotional problems.

-Sixteen percent of children in foster care in 2011 were in foster care for three or more years before they were emancipated.
+Fifteen percent of children in foster care in 2012 were in foster care for three or more years before they were emancipated.

 - Learn about the role of child welfare systems in providing care and services for children in state custody.